softwarespot/jquery-handlebars/README.md

 To contribute to the project, you will first need to install [grunt](gruntjs.com) globally on your system and then from there run the following command in the jQuery-handlebars directory.
 This installs all the relevant modules related to hinting and uglification which are used to ensure the plugin meets sufficient standards.

-Once complete, code away and don't forget to submit a PR with all your wonderful changes =)
+Once complete, code away and don't forget to submit a PR with all your wonderful changes!

 ##### Install all npm modules locally
 ```shell